aliariff/vscode-erb-beautify/README.md

 ### Fixing Encoding Issues

-If you encounter the "Invalid byte sequence in US-ASCII" error, add the following setting to your `settings.json` to set the correct locale:
+If you encounter the `Invalid byte sequence in US-ASCII` error, add the following setting to your `settings.json` to set the correct locale:

 ```json
 "vscode-erb-beautify.customEnvVar": {